 Snorkeling in Belize: Of all the highlights of your visit to Long Caye, exploring the underwater world may top the list.
 The pristine reefs of Belize are world-renowned, and those at Glover’s National Marine Reserve are the best in the country.
 In addition to 700+ patch reefs accessible by kayak, there is outstanding snorkeling on the reef wall just off our shore.
 The abundance and variety of sea life is astounding, and you could spend a lifetime exploring the coral formations at Glover’s Reef Belize.
+We snorkel everyday!
 For more information on snorkeling in Belize, visit our snorkeling web page.

 Bring your dive light for a night snorkel!
 Conditions don't permit this every trip, but what an amazing experience, to view the nocturnal creatures of the underwater world.
 Octopus, lobster, and basket starfish are often seen, not to mention the illusive Toad Fish, found only in Belizean waters!

 Our blog has a post on how to buy your mask, fins, and snorkel.